gulpjs/.github/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: ":bug: Bug report"
-about: Something isn’t working as expected?
+about: Something isn't working as expected?
 Let us know about it.
 title: ''
 labels: ''
 assignees: ''